 Following their escape, they find acclimating to normal life to be challenging, especially for the little boy.
 This story will pull on your heartstrings and leave you in tears.

-Even though the saying is “the book is better”, the movie adaptation of this book was really good.
+Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book written by a Canadian author was really good.
 There are only a few other book adaptations I would add to that list.
-If you haven’t read this one yet, you need to add it to your list.
+If you haven’t read this isolation book about motherhood yet, you need to add it to your list.

 Offred remembers when she had a job, money of her own, and access to knowledge, her husband Luke, and her daughter But all of that is gone now….

-The book is scary because of how convincing it is.
-There is a reason this book has won awards in addition to being made into a Netflix Series.
+The contemporary fiction book/sci-fi book is scary because of how convincing it is.
+There is a reason this thought-provoking book by Canadian Author, Margaret Atwood, has won awards in addition to being made into a Netflix Series.
+It will make you think differently about everything.

 For more books like these, check out our list of Candian Books by Canadian Authors